djalbat/Easy-DragAndDrop/README.md

 ### Handling removing files and directories

-The requisite handler is invoked with an array of path maps and a `done` argument.
-You must call the `done()` method when you are done.
+The requisite handler is invoked with two arguments: an array of path maps and a `done` callback method.
+You *must* call the `done()` method when you are done.
 Each element of the array of path maps is a mutable plain old JavaScript object again with `sourcePath`, `targetPath` and `directory` properties.
 The target path will be set to `null` and again the `directory` property is set to `true` if the entry is a directory.
 If you want the entry to be removed, leave the object as-is.
 If you want the entry to be left in place, change the the target path to the source path.
 Simply leaving the array of path maps alone will therefore remove the entries as expected.

 ```
 function removeHandler(pathMaps, done) {